shashankkmciv18/Self-Driving-Car/P9 Simulation/README.md

 ### Docker Installation
 [Install Docker](https://docs.docker.com/engine/installation/)

+## Project Overview
+This being the Capstone project required implementation of several topics that were introduced in the course.
+The objective is to drive a lap on a car first on the simulator and then on Carla (the testing car provided by Udacity) while following traffic signals.
+The driving route is given using a set of waypoints provided as input.
+There were primarily 4 areas on which we had to focus:
+* Perception
+* Planning
+* Control
+* Integration

 ## Project Highlights
 * Rewote styx server/bridge with C++ due to terrible performance and instability of original python codes.
 All ROS nodes can run at 50 Hz after rewriting the server.
 * Waypoint updater was coded in C++ too while I was struggling with server's performance issue.